Fly an automated grid flight using the MGC Mobile App

 - Gimbal angle: Direction of the camera/sensor gimbal.

-The HUD at the bottom of the screen displays flight information for the flight as drawn, including estimated flight time, area covered, and number images to be captured.
+The HUD at the bottom of the screen displays flight information for the flight as drawn, including estimated flight time, the area covered, and the number of images to be captured.

 Once the plan is complete, tap Save to save the flight plan.
 If connected to a drone, the MGC Mobile App will automatically begin a pre-flight check.
 Once complete, the app will prompt the user to begin the flight.
 If the flight is started, the aircraft will spin up and begin conducting the mission.

 During the flight, the app will automatically control the gimbal pitch and capture images based on the flight plan.
 Progress can be monitored in the flight app; users can swap between the map mode and the camera feed by tapping the thumbnail in the bottom right corner.
 To save time between takeoff and the first waypoint a pilot can manually increase the speed of the aircraft.

 Grid flights can be paused or stopped at any time using the controls on the left side of the screen:

 - Pause: Pause the flight and revert to manual control.
 Upon resuming the grid flight, the drone will return to its last known position during the flight and attempt to continue executing the flight plan.

 - Home: Pause the flight and order the drone to return to the home point.
 Upon reaching the home point, the drone will start the landing procedure unless the grid flight is resumed or manual control is taken.

 - Stop: Ends the flight and returns the drone to manual control.
 A stopped grid flight must be restarted in its entirety; stopped grid flights cannot be resumed.